Prominent Stockton Civic Leader Sammy Nunez Faces Child Sex Abuse Charges

 STOCKTON (CBS13) – Sammy Nunez, a prominent Stockton civic leader, is in the San Joaquin County Jail facing child sex abuse charges.

-Nunez is the founder of a non-profit called Fathers and Families of San Joaquin.READ MORE: Roseville Center For People With Down Syndrome Vandalized One Week After Opening
+Nunez is the founder of a non-profit called Fathers and Families of San Joaquin.READ MORE: Modesto Man Accused Of Hit And Run In Death Of 18-Month-Old Boy

 The San Joaquin County Sheriff’s Office jail log shows Nunez was arrested by Manteca police on a warrant and is facing charges related to the continuous sexual abuse of a child under the age of 10.
 He is being held on $2 million bail.